The Antichrist (book): Christian pity

 Christianity, as a religion of peace, is despised by Nietzsche.
 According to Nietzsche's account, pity has a depressive effect, loss of vitality and strength, and is harmful to life.
 It also preserves that which should naturally be destroyed.
-For a noble morality, pity is a weakness, but for Christianity, it is a virtue.

-In Schopenhauer's philosophy, which Nietzsche sees as the most nihilistic and opposed to life, pity is the highest virtue of all.
+In Arthur Schopenhauer's philosophy, which Nietzsche sees as the most nihilistic and opposed to life, pity is the highest virtue of all.
 But, for Nietzsche:[I]n the role of protector of the miserable, it is a prime agent in the promotion of décadence—pity persuades to extinction....
 Of course, one doesn't say "extinction": one says "the other world," or "God," or "the true life," or Nirvana, salvation, blessedness....
 This innocent rhetoric, from the realm of religious-ethical balderdash, appears a good deal less innocent when one reflects upon the tendency that it conceals beneath sublime words: the tendency to destroy life.
 Schopenhauer was hostile to life: that is why pity appeared to him as a virtue.He goes on further, mentioning that the moderns Leo Tolstoy and Richard Wagner adopted Schopenhauer's viewpoint.
 Aristotle, who lived in 384–322 BC, on the other hand, recognized the unhealthiness of pity and prescribed tragedy as a purgative.